bmck/yf_as_dataframe/README.md

 **Yahoo!, Y!Finance, and Yahoo! finance are registered trademarks of Yahoo, Inc.**

-yfinance is **not** affiliated, endorsed, or vetted by Yahoo, Inc. It's an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.
+yfinrb is **not** affiliated, endorsed, or vetted by Yahoo, Inc. It is an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.